JuliaData/DataFramesMeta.jl/docs/src/index.md

 will fail.

-Finally, note that everyting inside `AsTable` is escaped by default.
+Finally, note that everything inside `AsTable` is escaped by default.
 There is no ned to use `$` inside `AsTable` on the right-hand side.
 For example